-The purpose of the 5GSM congestion re-attempt indicator information element is to indicate whether the back-off timer is applied in the registered PLMN or all PLMNs.
+The purpose of the 5GSM congestion re-attempt indicator information element is to indicate whether the back-off timer is applied in the registered PLMN or all PLMNs, and/or to indicate whether the back-off timer is applied in the current access type or both 3GPP access type and non-3GPP access type.

 The 5GSM congestion re-attempt indicator information element is coded as shown in figure 9.11.4.21.1 and table 9.11.4.21.1.